RicardoArielSouza/RicardoArielSouza/README.md

 My name is Ricardo Ariel.
-I am looking for an opportunity to enter the job market after making a career transition to technology.
+I am looking for an opportunity to work again after making a career transition to technology.
 My aim is to promote the development of safer and more efficient software.

 #### About me:
 - 💻 I'm currently undergraduating in Computer Engineering and Digital Security.